seamlessaccess/SeamlessAccess-web/content/work/step3.md

 ---

-## Understand the End-User Data Flow
+## Understand the End-User Data Flow <a name="flow"></a>
 Each level of integration will have the user data flow through the environment along slightly different paths.
 Make sure you understand exactly where the data is coming and going via each integration as you design your environment.
-See [this explanation](work/SA_User-DataFlow..pdf) of the user data flow for every integration.
+See [this explanation](/work/SA_User-DataFlow.pdf) of the user data flow for every integration.

 ## Discovery Service Integration <a name="discovery"></a>